 The Metabolic Benefits of TRT: A Simple Guide for Men With Low Testosterone

-This article breaks down the metabolic benefits of TRT in simple, easy-to-read language.
-You’ll learn how testosterone works, how low T harms metabolism, and how TRT may help men lose fat, gain muscle, boost energy, and improve long-term health.
+This article breaks down the metabolic benefits of TRT in clear, accessible language.
+You’ll learn how testosterone functions in the body, how low T contributes to metabolic slowdown, and how TRT may support improvements in fat loss, muscle gain, energy levels, and overall metabolic health in appropriately selected patients.

 What Testosterone Does in the Body